 The next morning, the Confederates cut telegraph lines, took out a section of railroad track, and waited for the next supply train to approach.
 The train quickly halted, and Mosby’s men used a howitzer to scatter the Federal guards detraining to assess the threat.
 The Confederates looted the 11 cars, taking “morning papers, several bags with the United States mail, boxes of oranges and candy, leather for boots, and nearly every one got a fresh shad.”

 Mosby used the howitzer to destroy the train’s engine, and his partisans rode off before Pleasonton’s cavalry could arrive.
-The Confederates turned and fired their cannon into the lead Federal unit in pursuit and then charged, sending the Federals fleeing.
+The Confederates turned and fired their cannon into the vanguard of the Federal pursuit and then charged, sending the Federals fleeing.
 However, more Federals soon came up and threatened Mosby’s right.
 Mosby later reported to Stuart, “Though overpowered by numbers, many of the enemy were made to bite the dust.”
 His partisans scattered and fled, leaving the howitzer behind.
 Both sides suffered about a dozen casualties each.

-By month’s end, Hooker received information from his chief of intelligence that “the Confederate army is under marching orders” and would probably “move forward upon or above our right flank.”
+By month’s end, Hooker received information that “the Confederate army is under marching orders” and would probably “move forward upon or above our right flank.”
 Meanwhile, Lee heard rumors that Hooker may advance against him again.
-The prospect of another costly battle south of the Rappahannock River made Lee even more anxious to start moving toward Pennsylvania.
+The prospect of another costly battle south of the Rappahannock River made Lee even more anxious to start moving north.

 But Lee still lacked the supplies needed for such a move.
 President Jefferson Davis was fully aware of this, and on the 31st he wrote Lee, “I readily perceive the disadvantage of standing still, and sorely regret that I can not give you the means which would make it quite safe to attempt all that we desire.”
 Adequate supplies or not, Lee would soon be on the move.